schibsted/sdk-js-event-tracking-contrib/README.md

 `transport` - A object for transporting data from/to the identity service (CIS) and the data-collector.
 A default i provided from the SDK, so leave this one out unless you know what you are doing.

 `url` - If you want your data sent to an alternative data-collector instead of the SPT data-collector, specify the URL to you API end point here.

-`userId` - If the user has a userId, please provide this as an option.
-The user must have agreed to terms and condition

 `userIdDomain` - Please provide this property with a string defining the origin of your userIds (domain).
 Otherwise, the tracking software will assume that any userIds you pass with the `loginEvent` function or as a `userId` option have originated from schibsted.com